marek-carlisle/chatspace-solo-project/README.md

 ## Base Mode

-On the Secure Submarine, there are many secrets.
+On the Secure Submarine, there are many secrets, but our enemies are out to steal our secrets!
+We just realized that our Secure Submarine web portal (the portal for all of the hottest gossip on the secure submarine) is compromised!
+Anyone, logged in or not, can visit `http://localhost:5000/api/secret` to see all of the secrets for the entire crew!

 Without authentication, a user should see no secrets.
 With authentication, a user should only see secrets with a `secrecy_level` that is equal or less than the user's `clearance_level`